 Frank Zappa’s guitar soloing was unique in the annals 20th century rock music.
 His odd grouping of rhythms, specific modal approach (incorporating blues with Bulgarian scales while playing over a two chord vamp) and the timbre of his sound are pretty recognizable.
 Many of his greatest guitar solos (sound sculptures as he would call them) were captured in a live concert setting.
-Classics like Black Napkins, the solo in the fusiony Inca Roads, the xenochrony solos on the Joe’s Garage album and of course the Shut Up And Play Yer Guitar series to name a few, demonstrates his axe artistry.
+Classics like Black Napkins, the solo in the fusiony Inca Roads, the synchrony solos on the Joe’s Garage album, and of course the Shut Up And Play Yer Guitar series to name a few, demonstrates his axe artistry.

 Uncle Meat Variations

 Uncle Meat released in 1969 featured many of Frank Zappa’s most well-known melodies including but not limited to Uncle Meat, Cruising For Burgers, Dog Breath, Mr. Green Genes, and King Kong.
 In this variation of the Uncle Meat theme, the outro features a funky, bluesy memorable guitar solo.
 The sound of which is pretty clean, uncharacteristic of most of FZ’s snarling sound sculptures.